 The Olympus OM system has a long history of both exceptional and under appreciated machines.
-While the OM1 and subsequent early OM models were received by press and industry insiders as marvels of technology, design, and engineering, they didn’t seem to gain such a strong reputation with the casual user.
-Though pros and enthusiasts valued what Olympus achieved with the OM, the company’s cameras were often considered by the masses to be capable, yet inferior to the machines of Canon and Nikon.
+While the OM1 was received by professional photogs, the press, and industry insiders as a marvel of miniaturization, design, and engineering, the brand didn’t seem to gain such a strong reputation with the casual user.
+Despite what Olympus had achieved in designing the OM, the company’s cameras were often considered by the masses to be somehow less than the cameras of Canon and Nikon.

-Even today Olympus’ cameras don’t seem to get the respect that they might deserve, and we wondered if this is fair.
-So when we found a late 1970s OM-2n at the local thrift store with a price tag smaller than the cost of a cup of coffee, we had to buy it and find out.
+Even today Olympus’ cameras don’t seem to get the respect that they might deserve.
+I’ve often wondered if this is fair.
+So when I found a late 1970s OM-2n at the local thrift store with a price tag smaller than the cost of a cup of coffee, I had to buy it and see for myself.

-To put it in simple terms; the OM-2 is the best vintage camera I’ve shot thus far this year, a year that’s included the Leica M3 and Canon A1, among many others.
-So, what makes the OM so amazing?
+To put it in simple terms; the OM-2 is the best vintage camera I’ve shot in the past few months, months that’ve included the Leica M3 and Canon A1 among many others.
+So what makes the OM so amazing?

-Luckily, the OM-2 is one of the finest and most timelessly good-looking designs in vintage cameras.
-Slim, sophisticated, concise; there’s little to nitpick about the OM-2s aesthetics.
+The OM-2 does this, as it’s one of the finest and most timelessly good-looking designs in vintage cameras.
+Slim, sophisticated, concise; there’s little to nitpick about the OM-2’s aesthetics.
 Like Audrey Hepburn or the Porsche 911, it was beautiful then and it remains perfect today.

 The engraved markings are all well-defined, and Olympus has chosen a number of vibrant colors to help differentiate one from another.
 For example, the lens’ distance scale alters from text in orange to white, discerning feet versus meters.
 Less commonly used indicators such as Bulb mode and film rewind are marked in red as if to ask “are you sure?”
 The shutter speed selector uses blue text for any speeds that may be slow enough to introduce camera shake (1/60s and below).
 These are small touches, but they’re personally appealing and give the otherwise stark design a splash of color and visual interest.